lure-sh/fakeroot/README.md

 ### How is this library different?

 Instead of injecting custom libc functions, this library uses the Linux kernel's built-in isolation features to make a sort of container where the user is root.
 That means even programs that don't use libc (such as Go programs), or programs with a statically-linked libc, will believe they're running as root.

+You can also nest this type of fakeroot up to 32 times, unlike the original libc-based one, which doesn't support nesting at all.

 However, this approach will only work on Linux kernels new enough (3.8+) and on distros that don't disable this functionality.
 Most modern Linux systems support it though, so it should work in most cases.

 ### Why?